Version française | Frames | PDF | RSS | Home

 4. Using inertial sensors with the hidraw interface

-The Linux joystick interface (joydev.ko, /dev/input/js*) does not report inertial measurements from the accelerometers and gyro.
-The hidraw interface can be used instead.
+For better integration with the operating system, the hidraw interface should be used instead, as explained in this section.
 It transfers raw HID input reports to user-space and works identically in USB mode and in Bluetooth mode.

 4.1.
 Requirements